learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-03/README.md

         <td>12:30 - 1:30 </td>
         <td>Fwitter + Swag Shop + Labs</td>
         <td>
-            Students should finish setting up Fwitter with a Database, then work on Swag Shop, then Labs
+            Students should finish setting up Fwitter with a Database, then work on Swag Shop, then Labs:<br>
             <a href="https://github.com/learn-co-curriculum/hs-flatiron-swag-store-2">Lab: Swag Shop</a>
             <br>
             <a href="https://github.com/learn-co-curriculum/hs-sql-queries-challenge"> Lab: SQL Challenge</a>